BaLaurent/llm_osint_local/README.md

 # llm_osint

+# THIS IS A FORK, I JUST CHANGED SOME CONFIG ALL THE CREDITS GOES TO [Shrivu Shankar](https://github.com/sshh12)

 > LLM OSINT is a proof-of-concept method of using LLMs to gather information from the internet and then perform a task with this information.

 _As seen on [The Wall Street Journal](https://archive.ph/p8XyR) "Generative AI Could Revolutionize Email—for Hackers"_.